How Poor Neck Posture Strains Your Cervical Muscles?

 A Pain in the Neck (Literally)

-In conclusion, poor neck posture is more than just an annoying habit—it is a recipe for muscle strain and long-term cervical issues.
+In conclusion, poor neck posture is more than just an annoying habit—it is a blueprint for chronic muscle strain and long-term cervical spine problems.

 References: